kurierjs/kurier/README.md

 ## Data flow

-This diagram represents how a full request/response cycle works with JSONAPI-TS:
+This diagram represents how a full request/response cycle works with Kurier:

 <img src="./docs/data-flow.svg">